 In case you didn’t know it— November is “National Family Caregivers Month”.
 According to the National Alliance for Caregiving, more than than 65 million people (29% of the U.S. population), provide care for a chronically ill, disabled or aged family member or friend during any given year and spend an average of 20 hours per…

-Forced Exercise Improves Motor Function in Parkinson’s Disease Patients
+The Impact of Forced Exercise on Motor Functions in Parkinson’s